oscar-dev19/portfolio/README.md

 ## Experience

+### Contract Software Engineer | DataAnnotation.tech
+**September 2024 - Present**
+- Train and fine-tune Large Language Models (LLMs) using **TypeScript** and **Python** programming.
+- Develop and implement coding solutions to improve model performance and accuracy.
+- Collaborate with AI teams to enhance model capabilities and documentation.

 ### Enrichment Coach | Treobytes
 **June 2022 - September 2022**
 - Guided K-12 students in understanding **basic circuitry** and **drone programming** with code blocks and **Python**.